Troubleshoot Resource Connectors and Connector Groups

 • Determine whether the issue affects a single connector or all connectors in the group.

-• Run Connector Diagnostics (CLI).
+• Run diagnostics on the resource connector.
+For more information, see Connector Diagnostics (CLI).

 Note: Some troubleshooting guidance outside of this document may refer to connectors as "agents", "app connectors", or "application connectors".